Some dogs can be the life of the party, while others may prefer to keep…

 3) A healthy weight that is consistent

 Obesity is a serious problem now for pets.
 It can lead to all the same conditions and symptoms for dogs and humans.
-On the other hand, if your dog is losing an excessive amount of weight, it is likely a sign of a serious underlying condition like parasites and/or cancer.
+On the other hand, if your dog is losing an excessive amount of weight, it is likely a sign of a serious underlying condition.

 4) Regular/healthy urination or bowel movements

 Healthy bowel movements will not have mucus, blood, eggs, or worms.
 It will not have a chalky, white color or a tarry, black appearance.
 If your dog has transparent yellow urine, then their kidneys and bladder are probably healthy.
 On the other hand, if the urine is dark or even orange, it may be a symptom of gallbladder dysfunction, dehydration, and/or liver issues.

 5) Active/alert demeanor

 This is very easy to spot in your dog.
 It simply means that they have an ongoing interest in their environment and have a healthy amount of energy.